“Single mothers or those traveling alone with small children: please come to the front of the line for immediate boarding.”

 - If you need to use the toilet, and you don’t want to leave your sleeping children alone, ask a flight attendant to watch over them while you use the bathroom.
 Should they wake while you’re away, instruct the person to be very clear in telling them you’ll be right back; nothing scares a child more than abandonment.
 Especially at 30 thousand feet in the air.

-- Often a bite to eat can sedate a tantrum, break a boredom spell and give kids an activity during long flights.
+- Often a bite to eat can sedate a tantrum, break a boredom spell and give kids activity during long flights.

 - On domestic US flights—where food is for sale—I always pack some hunger-busters.
-Fruit bruises dangerously, so I avoid fresh bananas, peaches and grapes: too perishable.
+Fruit bruises dangerously, so I avoid fresh bananas, peaches, and grapes: too perishable.
 Apples are OK, but sometimes the waxy skins are too coarse, and we end up chewing forever.
 Dried fruits are always a hit with my gourmand mini traveler.
 Banana chips, dried apricots, raisins, dried mango, etc. Plus we nibble on a special trail-mix I make with dried cranberries, pistachios and shelled sunflower seeds.
 Pretzels and salted nuts are good snacks, but make you thirsty.
 Cookies proverbially crumble, and sandwiches are messy, coming apart in your bag.
 So I prefer packing a stack of digestive biscuits and a wedge of Swiss cheese for hunger bouts; carrot sticks and protein bars, which are always a success: they substitute a meal and the little tike’s getting his nutrients, believing it’s forbidden junk food.

 - When airplane food is served, I always go with the simplest choice.
 Between chicken and fish, I choose the bird.
 Beware, the food is usually piping hot.

 - Un-clutter the tray table and serve babe the food dish only.
 Thanks to an unplanned karate kick during turbulence, my son once inadvertently spilled 2 glasses of apple juice in my lap.
-Fortunately I had spare clothes.
+Fortunately, I had spare clothes.

 You may also like: Reclining Your Airplane Seat

 - Wear comfortable clothes for the flight.
 Loose-fitting yoga pants, a long-sleeved top, and either a gossamer bamboo cardigan or a wrap.
-A pashmina does double duty as blanket against cabin chill.
+A pashmina does double duty as a blanket against cabin chill.
 Easy slip-on, lace-free sneakers or Crocs are the best shoes to wear for flying.
 Cowboy boots, heels or snug trainers are never a good idea, especially if you plan to take them off.
 During long flights, feet tend to swell disproportionately, and getting fancy footwear back on can be painful.